openhab/openhab-addons/bundles/org.openhab.binding.mihome/README.md

 The devices send different types of messages to the gateway.
 You have to capture as many of them as possible, so that the device is fully supported in the end.

-1. Heartbeat (transmitted usually every 60 minutes)
+1. Heartbeat (usually transmitted every 60 minutes)
 2. Report (device reports new sensor or status values)
 3. Read ACK (binding refreshes all sensor values after a restart of openHAB)
-4. Write ACK (device has received a command) __not avaiable for sensor-only devices__
+4. Write ACK (device has received a command) __not available for sensor-only devices__

 ### Open a new issue or get your hands dirty